A Large-Scale Analysis on the Use of Arrival Time Prediction for Automated Shuttle Services in the Real World: Conclusion

+For running time prediction, however, the benefit of advanced prediction models was less clear.
+Surprisingly, leveraging deep learning architectures that incorporate spatial information failed to yield clear benefits over tree-based methods.
+This observation can be partly attributed to the fact that the shuttles are mainly deployed in low-speed zones or are constrained by a regulatory speed limit for automated shuttles.
+Consequently, for automated shuttles at their current stage of development, the Mean or Lag Regressor already provides adequate explainability for most pilot sites when evaluating individual predictions.
+However, when the goal is to provide accurate predictions well in advance, a prediction model can help reduce the accumulated error.

+To summarize, at the current stage of automated shuttle deployment, we observed contrasting trends in dwell and running time predictions, with advanced models proving more valuable for dwell and less critical for running time prediction.
+Consequently, for the final AT prediction, dwell time prediction proves to be the driving component, with a critical model capability being able to detect skipped stops.
+Encouragingly, the results for the final AT prediction are promising, with maximum errors of 60 seconds, equaling maximum absolute percentage errors of $15\%$ for predictions up to five stops ahead.

+Most importantly, our findings are not consistent with the main focus of most of the literature, which develops sophisticated (GNN) models for running and travel time prediction.
+In contrast, dwell time prediction —shown to be especially influential for automated shuttles— has received comparatively less attention and typically relies on simpler models.
+Additionally, in working with noisy real-world data, our work suggests that factors such as careful data collection, thorough data preparation, and the consideration of operational models are more impactful than the final choice of prediction model.

 Future research directions are threefold.
-First, as autonomous public transport systems evolve in complexity, research should monitor performance changes in predictions in response to growing passenger demand and potential increases in speed limits.
+First, as automated public transport systems evolve in complexity, research should monitor performance changes in predictions in response to growing passenger demand and increased speed limits.
 Secondly, there is room to explore other models, such as combining the hierarchical zero-inflated approach into one model with combined optimization, e.g., with a Gaussian mixture model.
-Lastly, future research should collect and incorporate additional data features into the prediction models.
-Specifically, passenger data, along with details on shuttle characteristics or operational settings that affect dwell time or acceleration, declaration, and cruising speed, are potentially important data characteristics that influence the prediction of the arrival time of automated shuttles.
+Lastly, future research should collect and incorporate additional data features into the prediction models, i.e., on-board sensor data.
+As such, compiling a consistent POI/land-use layer is a valuable next step, and combining such static demand proxies with future automatic passenger-count data would likely yield the greatest improvement in dwell time prediction.
+Specifically, passenger data, along with details on shuttle characteristics and operational settings that affect dwell time, acceleration, and cruising speed, are potentially important data characteristics that influence the AT prediction of automated shuttles.

 \appendices